ashhtangg/metaheads-jekyll/_posts/2025-01-16-Checking DL Group Membership.md

-Certainly!
-Here's a brief blog post with a more generalized version of the script:

 ## Checking Distribution List Membership in Exchange Online: A PowerShell Solution

 As an IT administrator, you might often need to verify if certain users are members of a specific distribution list in Exchange Online.
 Here's a simple PowerShell script that can help you automate this process.